sasa5linkar/my-pesnal-web-site/Saša Petalinkar - CV.md

 * **ORCID:** [orcid.org/0009-0007-9664-3594](https://orcid.org/0009-0007-9664-3594)

 ---

-If you would like this CV formatted in a specific style (e.g., Europass, LaTeX, PDF) or need assistance tailoring it for a particular application or audience, feel free to let me know!

 [1]: https://rs.linkedin.com/in/sa%C5%A1a-petalinkar-515467240?utm_source=chatgpt.com "Saša Petalinkar - Belgrade, Serbia | Professional Profile | LinkedIn"
 [2]: https://boa.unimib.it/retrieve/503181bb-520b-4f30-b45e-d9213af75f88/20241225_AI_2024_book_of_abstracts.pdf?utm_source=chatgpt.com "[PDF] ARTIFICAL INTELLIGENCE CONFERENCE - Milano-Bicocca"